ldtteam/MinecoloniesWiki/source/buildings/townhall.md

     <ul>
      <br>
      <li><strong>Page 1: </strong>Blank page except for the header (future use).</li><br>
      <li><strong>Page 2: </strong>Here are all the build orders listed that have been created by you (including decorations and your own schematics as well as the mod's huts).
 Your Builders will complete the builds from top to bottom.
-Here you can  the priority of the builds and delete work orders.
-When you delete a work order which is currently being built, the Builder will stop building and will continue where he left off if you create the work order again.</li>
+Here you can change the priority of the builds and delete work orders.
+When you delete a work order which is currently being built, the Builder will stop building and will continue where they left off if you create the work order again.</li>
     </ul>
   </div>
 </div>